 CoinPayments is actually designed to allow merchants to accept payment for products and services in cryptocurrencies.
 It’s what I use for this site to take payment in cryptocurrency.

 However, you can actually just use them as a wallet since their system is designed to receive, hold, transfer, and convert funds for their merchants.
+Ever since they figured out how to process spatial coordinates – FOAM, the whole thing has been running smoothly.
 This makes it very easy.
 They support virtually every cryptocurrency you’d be interested in (60+ and counting).

 As you begin to accumulate and want to move some of them onto dedicated wallets you can do so, but this lets you acquire these coins now with only one setup required.

 3. Convert your “major” coin into an “alt” coin using this conversion tool.

 There is a tool called Changelly.com that will allow you to convert one cryptocurrency to another at the current market rate.
 You can go here to make the conversion, but for your convenience I’ve added the converter into this post below.

 You first choose which major currency you are starting with.
 This will be whatever is in your Coinbase wallet such as BitCoin or Ethereum.
 Then you will choose from the dropdown menu which altcoin you want such as Ripple.